18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/index.md

 ![ready][ready]

 Behind successful ML projects are well-organized teams.
 Today we will discuss the needed components for the successful organizational adoption of ML.
-This post focuses on business leaders and other decision-makers currently or potentially involved in ML projects.
+This post focuses on business leaders and decision-makers currently or potentially involved in ML projects.

-To figure out which components are needed, we are going to answer two main questions including:
+To figure out which components are needed, we are going to answer two main questions:

 - How to prepare my organization for using ML?
 - How to start my ML journey?